 Unlike periodic inventory where the occasional physical count is done to measure the cost of goods sold (COGS) and inventory levels, the perpetual inventory system keeps track of inventory levels continuously.

-As the perpetual inventory system uses digital technology to track inventory in real-time, your cost of goods sold is always updated in your central accounting data.
+As the perpetual inventory system uses warehouse inventory management software to track inventory in real-time, your cost of goods sold is always updated in your central accounting data.

-Periodic inventory is better suited for small businesses, while perpetual inventory is more suitable for companies with thousands of products and multiple retail outlets.
+Periodic inventory is better suited for small business accounting, while perpetual inventory is more suitable for companies with thousands of products and multiple retail outlets.